sir-barchable/barchomat/README.md

 ## Will I get banned for using this?

 No, the proxy doesn't modify the traffic in any way.
 All it does is monitor the conversation that you're having with Supercell, so there's no way of telling that it's in use.
+When using the server no communication with Supercell happens at all.

 ## OK, how do I make it go?